joshpeterson/summa/book/first_part/treatise_on_the_most_holy_trinity/of_equality_and_likeness_among_the_divine_persons/prologue.md

 (4) Whether the divine persons are equal in greatness?
 (5) Whether the one divine person is in another?
 (6) Whether they are equal in power?

+* Whether There Is Equality In God?
+* Whether The Person Proceeding Is Co-eternal With His Principle, As The Son With The Father?
+* Whether In The Divine Persons There Exists An Order Of Nature?
+* Whether The Son Is Equal To The Father In Greatness?
+* Whether The Son Is In The Father, And Conversely?
+* Whether The Son Is Equal To The Father In Power?